-At the most recent Management Engagement & Remuneration Committee held on 17 March 2016 it was agreed that the Directors' fees would be, with effect from 1 April 2016, as follows:
+At the most recent Management Engagement & Remuneration Committee held on 30 March 2017 it was agreed that the Directors' fees would be, with effect from 1 April 2017, as follows:

-The Chairman of the Company, and Jo Dixon, as Chairman of the Audit Committee and Senior Independent Director, will receive an annual fee of £43,650 and £33,800, respectively.
-Sarah Bates, Dr David Holbrook, Samuel D. Isaly, Humphrey van der Klugt and Doug McCutcheon will each receive an annual fee of £27,570.
+The Chairman of the Company, and Humphrey van der Klugt, as Chairman of the Audit Committee, will receive an annual fee of £45,850 and £35,500, respectively.
+Dr David Holbrook, as the Senior Independent Director will receive an annual fee of £31,070, Sarah Bates, Samuel D. Isaly and Doug McCutcheon will each receive an annual fee of £28,970.

-The Directors, as at the date of this report, all served throughout the year, except for Humphrey van der Klugt.
+The Directors, as at the date of this report, all served throughout the year.
 The table overleaf excludes any employer's national insurance contributions, if applicable.